Punitjadhav07/personal-portfolio/README.md

 🌐 Personal Portfolio Website

 Welcome to my personal portfolio!
-This is a responsive and interactive website built using HTML, CSS, and JavaScript to showcase my skills, projects, and experience as a web developer.
+This is a responsive and interactive website built using HTML, CSS, and JavaScript to showcase my skills, projects, and experience as a web developer

  Features
 	•	Responsive design for desktop